 How do I get started?

-Online counseling sessions will be held on Google G Suite hangout meet, which is similar to Skype or FaceTime but is a secure HIPAA Compliant program.
+Online counseling sessions will be held on Google G Suite Meet, which is similar to Skype or FaceTime but is a secure HIPAA compliant program.
 I will need to send you a link for the session.
-If you are connecting using a mobile device, it will prompt you to download the Google Hangout Meet app prior to connecting.
+If you are connecting using a mobile device, it will prompt you to download the Google Meet app prior to connecting.
 You will need to enable the camera and microphone on your device.

-If for any reason the G Suites platform is not working, I will use the C3Now telehealth platform as a backup.
+If for any reason the Google Meet platform is not working, I will use the C3Now telehealth platform as a backup.
 I will also need to send you a link for meetings on this platform.

 Tips for a great Online Therapy appointment:

 Make sure you are in a quiet environment and free of distractions